siddharthkp/cost-of-modules/README.md

 `--no-install`  Skip installation

-`--include-dev`  Include devDependencies as well
+`--include-dev`  Include devDependencies as well - for 🚀 collaborator experience

 #### Show your support